The Travel

 Guidlines

-Here are some common challenges and helpful guidelines for cover designers to consider.
+Here are some common challenges and helpful guidelines to consider for a good Travel Poster.